rsadr0pyz/MyIndex/README.md

 # MyIndex
-A simple index for my projects
+A simple index for my projects.